Medieval history of Nepal: Thakuri dynasty

-The Thakuri dynasty were Rajputs.
-After Aramudi, who is mentioned in the Kashmirian chronicle, the Rajatarangini of Kalhana (1150 CE), many Thakuri kings ruled over parts of the country up to the middle of the 12th century CE.
 Raghava Deva is said to have founded a ruling dynasty in 879 CE, when the Lichhavi rule came to an end.
 To commemorate this important event, Raghava Deva started the 'Nepal Era' which began on 20 October, 879 CE.
-After Amshuvarma, who ruled from 605 CE onward; the Thakuris had lost power and they could regain it only in 869 CE.

 Gunakama Deva, who ruled from 949 to 994 CE, commissioned the construction of a big wooden shelter, built from the wood of a single tree, called Kasthamandapa.
 The name of the capital, 'Kathmandu', is derived from this.
 Gunakama Deva founded the town Kantipur (modern-day Kathmandu).
 The tradition of Indra Jatra started during his reign.
 Bhola Deva succeeded Gunakama Deva.
 The next ruler was Laxmikama Deva who ruled from 1024 to 1040 CE.
 He built the Laksmi Vihara and introduced the tradition of worshiping the Kumari; young prepubescent girls believed to be manifestations of the divine female energy or devi.
 He was succeeded by his son, Vijayakama Deva, who introduced the worship of the Naga and Vasuki.
 Vijaykama Deva was the last ruler of this dynasty.
 After his death, the Thakuri clan of Nuwakot occupied the throne of Nepal.